portworx/px-docs/scheduler/mesosphere-dcos/hadoop-hdfs.md

 Since the stateful services in DCOS universe do not have support for external volumes, you will need to add additional repositories to your DCOS cluster to install the services mentioned here.

-The source code for these services can be found here: https://github.com/portworx/dcos-commons
+The source code for these services can be found here: [Portworx DCOS-Commons Frameworks](https://github.com/portworx/dcos-commons)

 >**Note:**<br/>This framework is only supported directly by Portworx.
 >Please contact support@portworx.com directly for any support issues related with using this framework.